 Is it Possible to have a Gospel Centered Marriage If I’m Married to a Non-Christian?

-This is the first of three posts highlighting the difficulties, responsibilities, and encouragements to Christians who are in “unequally yoked” marriages.
-Today’s post examines challenges unique to these marriages.
+This is the third of three posts highlighting the difficulties, responsibilities, and encouragements to Christians who are in “unequally yoked” marriages.
+Today’s post examines the hope and encouragement for the Christian spouse.

-Many Christians are in “unequally yoked” marriages, whether by choice (a believer knowingly married an unbeliever) or by providence (one spouse is saved after marriage).
+Many Christians are in “unequally yoked” marriages, whether by choice (a believer knowingly married an unbeliever) or Providence (one spouse is saved after marriage).
 Marriage to an unbeliever (or— more hopefully— a pre-believer) can be challenging, but it can also be a rich environment for the Christian to experience God’s help and mercy in personal and profound ways, so take heart.
-You are a child of God, and as such, it is possible for you to experience the gospel in the center your marriage.
+You are a child of God, and as such, it is possible for you to experience the Gospel in the center your marriage.
 My last post highlighted your responsibilities, some of which might feel impossible to you.
 On your own they would be, but with God all things are possible (Mark 10:27).

 Join the Conversation